FAITH AND A SUITCASE: The God Who Sees Me

 Some of you feel misunderstood, overlooked, or unseen.
 I believe Jesus is intentionally drawing near to those who have felt hidden, dismissed, or forgotten in this season.
 God wants you to know that He sees you clearly and knows you deeply.

 He notices His faithful servants who keep showing up without recognition.
 He sees you in crowded rooms where laughter fills the air, yet your heart feels unseen.
 He counts the tears shed in private.
-He hears the prayers whispered when you are too tired to speak them aloud.
+Jesus sees the abandonment and mistreatment.
+He hears the prayers whispered when you are too heartbroken to speak them aloud.
+Again, beloved, God sees it all.

 This is the heart of our Savior.

 To the unseen, hear this.
 You are not invisible to God.
 You’re truly precious in His sight.
 He knows you.
 He is nearer than you think.
+He sees all that has happened to you.
 Often, it is in quiet and misunderstood places that His presence becomes most real.
 Please remember El Roi this season because He loves you so very much. 🕊️

-I’m writing this word from the very spot shown in the photo above, tucked away in the jungle in Puerto Viejo, on the Carribean side of Costa Rica.
-Monkeys move high through the trees above me, while brilliant butterflies and lizards dance all around.
-In this place, God is healing my soul and restoring my freedom.
-In Him, my heart has found its home.
-Jesus truly heals the broken and makes us whole.
+I’m writing this word from the very spot shown in the photo above, tucked away in the jungle in Puerto Viejo, on the Caribbean side of Costa Rica.
+Monkeys zip high atop the trees, while brilliant butterflies and lizards dance nearby.
+I wake up to the sounds of roosters and fall asleep to the chorus of frogs and insects.
+In this place, God is healing my soul and restoring my identity.
+In Him, my heart has found rest.

-Sometimes God leads us into El Silencio, like that volcano hike, because He is drawing us into deeper intimacy, where faith is formed without noise or constant signs.
+Sometimes God leads us into El Silencio seasons, like that volcano hike, because He is drawing us into deeper trust where faith is formed without noise or constant signs.
+Often, the path forward becomes clear only as we follow the Holy Spirit step by step.

-It is a yada kind of trust, a knowing shaped through experience, relationship, and shared history with God.
+This is a yada kind of trust, a knowing that is shaped through experience and walking with Christ over time.

-In El Silencio, God is not withholding direction.
-He is refining our ability to recognize Him.
-It is a deeper, more mature faith, one that moves us off the milk of constant confirmation and onto the meat of trust and obedience.
-In this place, our hearts become so attuned to Christ that we learn to walk in step with Him, guided more by peace than by signs.
+In El Silencio, God is not withholding the path forward.
+He is refining our ability to hear Him.
+This is a deeper, more mature faith, one that moves us from the milk of constant confirmation to the meat of trust and obedience.
+In this place, our hearts become so attuned to the Holy Spirit that we learn to walk behind His presence.
+We are guided more by peace and inner knowing than by signs and information.
+Our spirit bears witness to His Spirit.
+It’s as if God is saying, “Follow Me, and you will learn the way forward, because you’ve never gone this way before.”

-If you are weary today, know this.
+If you are weary or troubled today, know this.
 Jesus is with you.
 You are not alone.
 In the silence, He is forming something strong within you.

 The Holy Spirit is releasing a finisher’s anointing over your life.